ElianCordoba/softwareontheroad/src/content/react-hooks.md

 ---
   Starting of React `16.8.0` there are new ways to call async code in an elegant way, reuse logic between components much more easily.
   <!-- end -->

+  As a reactjs developer, is your duty to stay up to date with the new react framework features.
+  Not to please your boss but to stay relevant in the field and the market.

+  I still remember good old days when nobody was talking about the redux pattern and my reacts apps were a state mess (mid 2014).

+  When the flux pattern was introduced at first it was hard to understand and seems very complicated to implement, but now a few years later is the standard in every react framework based project.

+  With react hooks will happen the same, is the replacement for class components and the future of react framework.

   All right this is gonna be a **long post**, so I added a table of content so you can read a little, then continue working on your project, and come back when you need a break.